AI Use Cases/Healthcare

 Automation rate targets must be earned, not assumed from day one

-Initial automation rates for routine encounters typically start around 40%, rising to 60-70% by month six as the model learns your coding patterns and payer-specific rules.
+Plan for automation rates on routine encounters to start modest - scoping targets typically assume roughly 40% early, rising toward 60-70% as the model learns your coding patterns and payer-specific rules - and treat those numbers as assumptions to verify against your own dashboards.
 Teams that set aggressive automation targets upfront and lower manual review thresholds too early expose themselves to coding errors that compound into denial spikes.
 The confidence score threshold is a dial you earn the right to turn down - only after the model has logged thousands of validated decisions from your own coders.

 4. 4